todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 > List your requirements in order of priority and then draw a line under the
 > [Minimum Viable Product](http://en.wikipedia.org/wiki/Minimum_viable_product).
 > Once you know what your <abbr title="Minimum Viable Product">MVP</abbr> is plan the most pragmatic solution you can
-> (keeping in mind the things under the line).
+> while keeping in mind the things under the line.

 So because I know I should
 [dog food](http://en.wikipedia.org/wiki/Eating_your_own_dog_food)
-my own advice here are the list of requirements I came up with:
+my own advice here are my requirements.

 1. _Must generate a static site._<br />
-I don't see the point of a webapp for static content.
+I don't see the point in hosting a web application for a static site.

 2. _Must be able to host for free._<br />
 What can I say?
-I'm a cheapskate.
+I'm a cheapskate!

 3. _Must allow me to design (or modify) my own theme._<br />
-I'm web developer after all so I want to be able to show what I can do.
+I'm a web developer (after all) so I want to be able to show what I can do.

 4. _Must be able to "backup" and "track changes" to posts._<br />
 I'd really hate to loose anything and I want to be able to revert back.